Our grading system, to the letter.

 F - Failure

-Work which would otherwise earn a grade of "C" or better in undergraduate level classes
+Work that would earn a grade of "C" or better in undergraduate-level classes

 NP - Not Passed